osuosl/ganeti_webmgr/docs/source/usage/ldap.rst

 .. versionadded:: 0.10

-Ganeti Web Manager support LDAP authentication through the use of `django-auth-ldap`_ and `python-ldap`_.
-A fabric command has been written to easily handling enabling and disabling LDAP support.
+Ganeti Web Manager supports LDAP authentication through the use of `django-auth-ldap`_ and `python-ldap`_.
+A fabric command has been written to easily handle enabling and disabling LDAP support.

 Dependencies
 ------------